With 65km off the east coast of Johor, Pulau Dayang is the furthest island from the mainland of east Peninsular Malaysia.

 Kindly visit Pulau Dayang during diving season that falls between April to September.
 Within these months, the visibility of water for many Malaysia dive sites are great including Dayang Island and the divers are able to see the coral reefs clearly.
 Plus, the water temperature is at normal range.
 However, beware of the jellyfish season.
 It is painful to get stung by them.

 Pulau Dayang Travel Tips

 - The boat journey is long.
 It takes longer time when the sea is rough.

-- Mersing jetty offers more boats transfer to Pulau Dayang as compared to Tanjung Leman Jetty.
+- Mersing jetty offers more boat transfer to Pulau Dayang as compared to Tanjung Leman Jetty.

-- Life jacket is a must while go for snorkelling.
+- The life jacket is a must while going for snorkeling.